 David Alan Grier On Stage - Theater Credits, Bio and Tickets

-Grier attended the Cass Technical High School in Midtown Detroit and went on to graduate with a Bachelor degree in Radio, Television & Film from the University of Michigan and later a Master degree from the Yale School of Drama in 1981.
+Grier attended the Cass Technical High School in midtown Detroit and went on to graduate with a bachelor's degree in radio, television, and film from the University of Michigan and later a master's degree from the Yale School of Drama in 1981.

-He returned to Broadway for Roundabout Theatre Company, once again revisiting the Pulitzer Prize-winning A Soldier's Play, to star as Sergeant Vernon C. Waters in its Broadway premiere at the American Airlines Theatre from December 27, 2019 through March 15, 2020.
-The production was forced to close on March 11, however, due to the COVID-19 pandemic.
+He returned to Broadway for Roundabout Theatre Company, once again revisiting the Pulitzer Prize-winning A Soldier's Play, to star as Sergeant Vernon C. Waters in its Broadway premiere at the American Airlines Theatre from December 27, 2019 through March 11, 2020.